Kelvin Malone: Murders

 Malone's crime spree began on March 10, 1981, when he kidnapped 37-year-old Leroy Cambs in Santa Maria, California.
 Malone asked Cambs for a ride and then took out a gun and held him hostage.
 After forcing Cambs to drive him around for two hours, Malone ordered him into the trunk of his car in an underground parking lot in Los Angeles.
 Malone then drove Cambs around in the car for an hour before finally letting him go near a freeway in Long Beach.
-On March 11, Malone robbed a gas station in Arroyo Grande, and is suspected to have murdered a man on the same day in Merced County, however, he was never prosecuted for the killing and authorities never released details of the circumstances of the murder.

-One week later, Malone took a bus trip back to St. Louis where he reunited with Crenshaw.
+On March 11, Malone robbed a gas station in Arroyo Grande and is suspected to have murdered a man on the same day in Merced County; however, he was never prosecuted for the killing, and authorities never released details of the murder.
+One week later, Malone took a bus trip back to St. Louis, where he reunited with Crenshaw.

 On March 18, Malone shot and killed 62-year-old cab driver William Parr in St. Louis.
 Parr was found with a bullet in his head in a park near Crenshaw's home.
 According to Crenshaw, the pair then headed to Kansas City, Missouri, where they encountered 39-year-old James T. Rankin.
 On March 19, Rankin was kidnapped in the parking lot of a Denny's restaurant in downtown Kansas City.
 Malone and Crenshaw stole Rankin's car and took him in the trunk to a remote spot in the Mojave Desert just in or near California.
 According to Crenshaw, Malone took Rankin out of the trunk in the early hours of March 20 and shot him to death.

 Hours later, the pair arrived at a gas station in Baker, California.
 The cashier, 55-year-old Myrtle Dee Benham, was kidnapped, robbed, sexually assaulted, and battered to death with a pipe by Malone.
 Her body was found eight days later in an abandoned shack just outside Daggett.
 At dawn on March 21, just north of Blythe, Malone shot 51-year-old Minnie Ola White to death after robbing her.

 On March 24, Malone and Crenshaw were arrested in a stolen car in San Jose, California.
 The pair were carrying guns as well as credit cards belonging to White and Rankin.
 They were taken into custody and placed in separate jails in Southern California.